Asia Pacific Film Institute: 6-Month Diploma Program Motion Picture Production

+WORKSHOPS are under UFO WORKSHOPS (formally referred to as À La Carte courses) for those unable to dedicate time towards the 6-month comprehensive filmmaking program.

 APFI Launches the School of Digital Arts (APFI-SDA)

 Following the reopening of the Asia Pacific Film Institute (APFI) at its new location, the institution introduces the School of Digital Arts (APFI-SDA).

 APFI-SDA will initially offer photography and videography workshops, with plans to introduce graphic design, web design, and diploma programs in the coming months.
 Leading the program is Jijo de Guzman.

 APFI À La Carte Program: Flexible Filmmaking Education for Working Professionals

 The Asia Pacific Film Institute (APFI) introduces its À La Carte Program, designed for aspiring filmmakers balancing work and education.

 APFI’s Full Motion Picture Production Program: A Comprehensive Pathway to Filmmaking

 The Asia Pacific Film Institute (APFI) offers a 6-month Full Motion Picture Production Program.
 Covering key disciplines such as screenwriting, cinematography, editing, and directing, this program provides an immersive foundation for those looking to enter the film industry.